luishmq/churn_clients_predict/README.md

 - Approach to fighting churn: One measure to fight churn is to give customers a financial incentive to consider renewing their contracts.
 In our case, discount coupons were selected to be TopBank's financial incentive against the churning problem.

-- Financial incentive budget: The company allows the marketing team to spend only a maximum amount of $10,000 on coupons, which forces us to select only a few customers to maximize ROI (Return Over Investment).
+- Financial incentive budget: The company allows the marketing team to spend the amount it deems necessary, as long as ROI (Return Over Investment) is maximized.

-- Destination of coupons: According to the budget presented by the marketing team, I decided to select among the first 100, 200 and 400 customers with the highest probability of churn, discount coupons worth 100, 50 and 25, respectively.
+- Destination of coupons: According to the marketing team, a discount coupon worth R$250.00 was selected for all customers with a churn probability greater than 80%, in order to try as much as possible to avoid possible churn.

 ## 2.1 Data Description